 New Jersey is simultaneously wonderful and horrible, and there doesn’t seem to be a middle ground.
 I’m generalizing, of course, but I’ve spent 95% of my life in the state, and struggle with the population density, high cost of living, close-mindedness, and rudeness every day.
 New Jersey is not 100% Sopranos & MTV’s Jersey Shore, but it is at least 50% that.
 Every now and then I have to take a step back and think “why do I live here?”
 It is then that I remember all the good people and places in New Jersey, and think “oh, that is why”.

-Mahatma Gandhi said “Be the change that you wish to see in the world.”
+Mahatma Gandhi said, “Be the change that you wish to see in the world.”
 If there was one place in New Jersey that is an example of a better New Jersey, it is Grounds for Sculpture.
 Located in Hamilton, NJ, Grounds for Sculpture is a sprawling, peaceful, verdant park filled with hundreds of impressively-large sculptures.
-Visit Grounds for Sculpture and you will feel as if you’ve been transported to a new dimension, where people aren’t rude, and have an interest and respect for art.
+Visit Grounds for Sculpture and you will feel as if you’ve been transported to a new dimension, where people aren’t rude and have an interest in and respect for art.

 New Jersey should be more like Grounds for Sculpture.
 If you’re not from New Jersey, spend a day there — it will erase many negative misconceptions you have about New Jersey.